 - high blood sugar levels (insulin resistance)

 - low levels of good cholesterol, or HDL

 Having one of these risk factors does not mean that you have metabolic syndrome.
-However, having one of these risk factors will increase your chances of developing cardiovascular diseases.
-Having three or more of these factors will result in a diagnosis of metabolic syndrome and will increase your risk of health complications even more.
+However, having one will increase your chances of developing cardiovascular disease.
+Having three or more of these factors will result in a diagnosis of metabolic syndrome and it will increase your risk of health complications.

-The American Heart Association (AHA) reports that 35 percent of adults currently have this condition.
+The American Heart Association (AHA) reports that 23 percent of adults currently have metabolic syndrome.

 To diagnose metabolic syndrome, your doctor will need to perform several different tests.
 The results of these tests will be used to look for three or more signs of the disorder.
-Tests ordered to diagnose metabolic syndrome include:
+Your doctor may check one or more of the following:

 - fasting blood triglycerides

 Abnormalities noted on three or more of these tests will indicate the presence of metabolic syndrome.

 The complications that may result from metabolic syndrome are frequently serious and long-term (chronic).
 They include:

 If diabetes develops, you may be at risk for additional health complications, including: